-The model is a useful tool in water management in terms of simulating the water system and providing indicative predictions.
-An example of modelled flow prediction for the Roper River at Elsey Homestead is provided in Figure 21 for the 2021 dry season which are modelling outputs from DR2.
+An example of modelled flow prediction for the Roper River at Elsey Homestead is provided in Figure 18 for the 2021 dry season.
 The blue line represents modelled natural flow assuming zero extraction, the orange line represents modelled flow based on full extraction.
 The area between the blue and orange line represents the total volume of water allocated under full entitlements.